 In order to provide timely review and approval of each study, the PI shall submit required documentation no less than 10 days prior to the full board meeting preceding the study expiration date.
-For projects that are assigned to receive expedited continuing review documentation should be submitted no less than 10 days prior to study expiration date.
+For projects that are assigned to receive expedited continuing review, documentation should be submitted no more than 10 days prior to study expiration date.
 Studies classified as exempt do not require a continuing review report.
-Although reminders will be sent, the PI is responsible for submitting continuing review materials in a timely manner.
+Although reminders will be sent, the PI is responsible for being aware of upcoming expiration dates in order to submit continuing review materials in a timely manner.